 Ph.D. in Accounting

-The doctorate accounting program at the University of Kansas prepares students for research and teaching careers at major universities.
+The doctoral program at the University of Kansas prepares students for research and teaching careers at major universities.
 As a doctoral student in accounting, you will have the opportunity to work with internationally known faculty members on a variety of research projects.

-The program includes a combination of formal coursework, informal interaction with faculty and other students, and hands-on experience in both teaching and research.
-Students have access to a wide variety of databases typically available only at premier doctoral granting institutions.
+The program includes a combination of coursework, faculty mentoring, and hands-on experience in both teaching and research.
+Students have access to a wide variety of databases typically available at premier doctoral granting institutions.
 The small size of the program ensures extensive faculty and student interaction.

-Faculty research interests include the economics of the auditing profession; the impact of regulation on auditors and clients; corporate tax aggressiveness; the causes and consequences of financial reporting failures; and many other topics.
+Faculty research interests include the economics of the auditing profession; dynamics of the auditor-client relationship; the impact of regulation on auditors and clients; the causes and consequences of financial reporting failures; voluntary disclosure; information intermediaries; corporate governance; the design of control systems and compensation packages; and many other topics.